javintx/the-crm-service/README.md

 - The authentication package could be extracted to a module.
   - The current JWT adapter could be improved by defining more methods, classes and endpoints.
-- The authentication layer could implement an adapter for [OAuth2](https://oauth.net/code/java/).
+  - This authentication layer could implement an adapter for [OAuth2](https://oauth.net/code/java/).
     - It should be generated an end point to generate the authorization token.
 - The persistence layer could implement an adapter for [H2](https://www.h2database.com/html/main.html).
 - It could be added [OpenAPI](https://www.openapis.org) or [Swagger](https://swagger.io/specification/) to publish the REST API in a better way than in this README.md.